The combinatorial formula for open gravitational descendents: Symmetric Jenkins-Strebel stratification

 \subsubsection{Intersection numbers as integrals over the combinatorial moduli}

-We can now use the natural piecewise linear structure on $\oCM_{g,k,l}^{comb}$ and the associated bundles to write an explicit integral formula for them. \begin{definition} A \emph{bridge} in a graded graph $(G,z)$ is either a boundary edge between two distinct special legal boundary points or an internal edge between two boundary vertices.
-Denote by $Br(G,z)$ the set of bridges of $(G,z).$ Usually we shall omit $z$ from the notation and write $Br(G)$ instead.
+We can now use the natural piecewise linear structure on $\oCM_{g,k,l}^{\text{comb}}$ and the associated bundles to write an explicit integral formula for them. \begin{definition} A \emph{boundary loop} in a graded graph $(G,z)$ is a boundary edge which is a loop.
+We denote the collection of these elements by $\text{Loop}(G).$ A \emph{bridge} in a graded graph $(G,z)$ is either a boundary edge between two distinct special legal boundary points or an internal edge between two boundary vertices, see Figure \ref{fig:for4_43} and the left hand sides of Figure \ref{fig:Feynman}, rows (d),(e).
+Denote by $\text{Br}(G,z)$ the set of bridges of $(G,z).$ Usually we shall omit $z$ from the notation and write $\text{Br}(G)$ instead.
 A \emph{compatible sequence of bridges} $\{e_1,\ldots,e_r\}$ is a sequence of bridges such that $e_{i+1}$ is a bridge in $\partial_{e_1,\ldots,e_i}G$ for all $i.$